bansi190/Plant-Disease-Detection-for-Sustainable-Agriculture-/README.md

 ---

 ## **🤝 Contributing**
-We welcome contributions!
-Feel free to open **issues, submit pull requests, or suggest improvements**.
+Contributions are welcome!
+If you have suggestions for improvements or additional features, feel free to fork the repository and submit a pull request.

 ---